-David Vanille's opinion: A spice of which only a pinch is enough to harmonize its recipe.
-Batch of exceptional quality, intense and very fragrant.
-Embarkation in the most beautiful plantations as soon as the bag is opened!
+A powder of nutmeg of which only a pinch is enough to harmonize its recipe.
+An exceptional quality, intense and very fragrant.
+Embarked in the most beautiful plantations as soon as you open the sachet!

 Warning: Last items in stock!